Connect with others who understand.

 Side effects

-The FDA-approved label for Vivactil lists common side effects including headache, fatigue, ringing in the ears, weakness, drowsiness, dizziness, restlessness, insomnia, nightmares, nausea, vomiting, constipation, stomach pain, breast swelling in women, and sexual difficulties.
+The FDA-approved label for Vivactil listed common side effects including headache, fatigue, ringing in the ears, weakness, drowsiness, dizziness, restlessness, insomnia, nightmares, nausea, vomiting, constipation, stomach pain, breast swelling in women, and sexual difficulties.

 For more details about this treatment, visit: